Rehabilitation of Offenders Act 1974: Exemptions

 However, disclosure of a criminal conviction where necessary, i.e. not covered by the Rehabilitation of Offenders Act 1974, or after the 2014 change, which introduced protected convictions, does not automatically bar a particular individual from employment in a given profession.
 For instance, notable cases include Gary Bell, a former fraudster turned high-profile successful barrister and Queen's Counsel; and Selwyn Strachan, who was convicted of murder in Grenada and served a sentence of 40 years.
-Similar cases can also be found in both education, medicine, domestic employment, as well as other profession.
-In short, each case is determined on its own merits even where disclosure is necessary because the conviction either cannot become spent or is exempt from the protections of the Act.
+Similar cases can also be found in education, medicine, domestic employment, and other professions.
+In short, each case is determined on its own merits even where disclosure is necessary because the conviction either cannot become spent or is exempt from the protections of the act.

 ROA where profession or employment is not subject to the exceptions or exemptions

-For purposes of employment in a field that is covered by the Rehabilitation of Offenders Act 1974 and not subject to the Exceptions Order, once a conviction is spent, the person is considered rehabilitated and the Act treats the person as if they had never committed an offence.
-As a result, the conviction or caution in question does not need to be disclosed by the person when applying for most jobs, educational courses, insurance, housing applications or other purposes, unless the role applied for is exempt from the Act.
-If a role is covered by the Act, it is unlawful for an employer to refuse to employ a person (or dismiss an existing employee) because the individual has a spent caution or conviction.
-It is also unlawful for an organisation to knowingly carry out (or enable someone else to obtain) a Disclosure and Barring Service (DBS) check on a person for a role which is covered by the Act.
-If a role is covered by the Act, the employer is only legally entitled to carry out a basic criminal check known as a Basic Disclosure (provided by DBS) which will reveal only unspent convictions.
+For purposes of employment in a field that is covered by the Rehabilitation of Offenders Act 1974 and not subject to the Exceptions Order, once a conviction is spent, the person is considered rehabilitated and the act treats the person as if they had never committed an offence.
+As a result, the conviction or caution in question does not need to be disclosed by the person when applying for most jobs, educational courses, insurance, housing applications or other purposes, unless the role applied for is exempt from the act.
+If a role is covered by the act, it is unlawful for an employer to refuse to employ a person (or dismiss an existing employee) because the individual has a spent caution or conviction.
+It is also unlawful for an organisation to knowingly carry out (or enable someone else to obtain) a Disclosure and Barring Service (DBS) check on a person for a role which is covered by the act.
+If a role is covered by the act, the employer is only legally entitled to carry out a basic criminal check known as a Basic Disclosure (provided by DBS) which will reveal only unspent convictions.

 Applications for adoption, fostering and for firearms certificates

-There are also a number of proceedings before a "judicial authority" (widely defined) that are excluded from the Act, and where spent convictions can be disclosed.
+There are also a number of proceedings before a "judicial authority" (widely defined) that are excluded from the act, and where spent convictions can be disclosed.
 These include applications for adoption or fostering, and for firearms certificates.
 Adoption and foster services are required to discuss with applicants if they have a criminal record and whether this raises concerns about their suitability to be a parent through adoption.
 All applicants have to have Disclosure and Barring Service (DBS) and other statutory checks undertaken.
 No convictions are regarded as spent for the purpose of adoption.
 DBS checks will record all past convictions, cautions and bind overs.
 Applicants will not be automatically excluded if they have a criminal record, though "[o]ffences against children or offences of a serious nature" will generally disqualify applicants.